erajasekar/lmes-feedback/PITCHME.md

 * Just in case vs Just in time learning *

+> Today, you need to be a life long learner

-#### Give opportunity for students to figure out
+### Give opportunity for students to figure out

-* In videos, introduce the problem and leave some pause to give a chance for students to figure out themselves.
 * Create a teaser video of a problem and show solution in the next video.

 ---

+### Key Message ##

+> Education is not the learning of facts, but training the mind to think -- Albert Einstien.

+### LMES can really help create entrepreneurs and scientists.

 > LMES already doing great job to help students to learn practical knowledge.
 They have more than 5 lakh followers.
 They work with schools, colleges and conduct workshops.
-I just want to pass on some ideas for content creation.

-So it can benefit lot of students.
-It can really help create entrepreneurs and scientists.
+I just want to pass on some ideas so it can benefit lot of students.

 ---